excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/README.md

 Oncd it finishes, reboot Raspbian.

 #### 3rd: Run Android App
+Download the Client App from the Play Store, [SteamLink Keyboard Mouse Companion](https://play.google.com/store/apps/details?id=nuno.steamlinkcontroller)
-Open android app, press Connect and select the rasperrypi in the list of paired devices.
+Open the app, press Connect and select the rasperrypi in the list of paired devices.

 ## Ubuntu
  * Ubuntu Machine